juliaapolonio/SCOPA-BGEN-extension/README.md

 `./SCOPA
 `
 ### Input files
 SCOPA requires specification of input files - a genotype file (either BGEN or GEN) and a phenotype file (SAMPLE).
+Genotype file can be gzipped, if it has *.gz extension.

 ### Command line options
             ./SCOPA  [--debug] [--print_covariance] [--print_complex] [--betas]